 EMS-EFTEC North America expands the production site at Taylor in Michigan and concentrates all manufacturing, development and sales activities for process materials for the American automotive industry at this location.

 To improve the result situation and impact power in the market, the Business Units EMS-PRIMID and EMS-GRILTECH are merged from May 1, 2009 to form the Business Unit EMS-GRILTECH.

 EMS-EFTEC takes over the Auto Coating Srl Company with production of process materials for the automotive industrie in Romania and supplies Renault from this plant.

 In order to supply automotive customers in Latin America with process materials, EMS-EFTEC builds a production plant in Santana de Parnaiba, close to Sao Paulo, Brazil.
 Start-up of operations is planned for March 2010.

 On February 21, 2008 the first EMS-PATVAG production plant for airbag ignitors is taken into operation in Brankovice (Czech Republic).
 As a consequence, all activities are transferred from Domat/Ems to Brankovice.

-EMS strengthens its leading market position with the introduction of Grilbond® "Easy-Dip", a new bonding agent for polyester reinforcing fibres and rubber in automotive tyres, which can be utilised with significantly less complex process equipment.
+EMS strengthens its leading market position with the introduction of Grilbond® "Easy-Dip", a new bonding agent for polyester reinforcing fibers and rubber in automotive tyres, which can be utilised with significantly less complex process equipment.